Endogenous Inequality Aversion: Decision criteria for triage and other ethical tradeoffs: Motivation: triage in ventilator allocation

 For the illustrative purposes of this section, let us further assume that $\rho(v)=v$.
 In \Cref{sec:application} we consider the case of a general function $\rho$.
 The welfare level of $\vx$ is then

 Hence, given two policies $\vx$ and $\vy$, $u_\Pi(\vx)\geq u_\Pi(\vy)$ if and only if

 We focus on two policies that seem natural for the ventilator allocation problem.
 An \emph{efficient} policy, denoted $\vx^E$, treats as many type $H$ patients as possible because they generate a larger marginal gain, i.e., $(\gamma-1)H > (\gamma-1)L$.
 Any remaining ventilators are then used to treat as many type $L$ patients as possible.
 A \emph{fair} policy, denoted $\vx^F$, instead treats as many type $L$ patients as possible since they are the worst-off.
 Any remaining ventilators are then used to treat as many type $H$ patients as possible.
-In \autoref{lemma:wlog}, we show that focusing on these two policies is without loss of generality.
+In \Cref{lemma:wlog} of \Cref{sec:application}, we show that focusing on the fair and efficient policies is without loss of generality, as any other policy is dominated by one of these two.

-We consider the ranking of the efficient and fair policies under two scenarios.
+We compare the adoption of the fair and the efficient policies under two scenarios.
 First, we consider a crisis.
 The mass of vulnerable patients is large, and ventilators are highly scarce.
 In particular, suppose that $k<\alpha$ so that it is impossible to treat all type $L$ patients.
 Thus, $\vx^E_{\min}=\vx^F_{\min}=L$.
 Since type $H$ patients generate a strictly larger gain, $\bar \vx^E>\bar \vx^F$.
 As a result, the planner should adopt a utilitarian criterion during a crisis and implement an efficient policy.

 Next, consider a scenario in which the mass of vulnerable patients is small and ventilators are more readily available.
 In particular, suppose $k>\max\{\alpha, 1-\alpha\}$, so that it is possible to treat all patients of either type.
 Under the efficient policy, $\vx^E_{\min}=L$ and